cprosche/restaurant-website/README.md

-# restaurant-website
+# A Demo Restaurant Webiste

-A demo for a restaurant website build
+An exhibit for my HTML and Sass abilities.